 How do Colorado Ski Resorts Compare for Hosting Youth Groups?

-Winter Park, Copper Mountain, Crested Butte, Keystone and Breckenridge are all great ski resorts, and each one offers different features that make it attractive for youth groups on a ski retreat.
+Winter Park, Copper Mountain, Crested Butte, Keystone and Breckenridge are all great Colorado ski resorts, and each one offers different features that make it attractive for youth groups on a ski retreat.
+We’ve provided the list below to help you select the best resort for your group.

 - Open Air Chair from Vintage hotel to ski area

-- Village at Winter Park – retail, restaurants, lodging
+- Village at Winter Park – great retail, restaurants, lodging

-- Panoramic Express – highest 6-pack chair lift in North America
+- Panoramic Express lift – highest 6-pack chair lift in North America

 - Walk-to-the-lifts lodging